-The whole experience of experimenting with something new, soaking in the ambience and atmosphere, oohing over the food presentation, the food by itself …, interests me.
+The whole experience of experimenting with something new, soaking in the ambience and atmosphere, oohing over the food presentation, the food by itself, everything…, interests me.
 My very good friend and soul sister Tina, knowing this about me talked about Jones the grocer (JTG), an Australian gourmet chain serving food, lip-smacking delicacies and having its own grocery store.
 I was immediately taken in by the thought of this “destination(?!) café”, if you will.

 We decided to go there for a late breakfast and Tina’s husband BB, drove us there.
 Located in Jumeirah, Dubai, Jones the grocer’s modern glass building is hard to miss.
 The beautiful building had caught my eyes while driving on this road earlier .
 Walking through the glass doors, you find yourself in a big bright modern space, all steel and glass, cement flooring and delicious colorful food related stuff.
 Your eyes dart left and right not knowing where to go first!

 The design is contemporary, the atmosphere casual.
 The cafe is huge, airy and bright and has a fantastic layout with a coffee bar off to one side, a large cooking/preparation area in the middle of the cafe and a mix of table arrangements, from the more casual couches to small and large dining tables.
 My eyes also went to a black board which spoke about fortnightly master chef classes by executive chefs giving you a chance to learn some simple techniques and pull off their hearty dishes at home.

 How I wished I had the time!!!!!
 And that we had a Jones the grocer back home in Bangalore! 🙂